Kalyani011/MSc-AI-Thesis-Code/README.md

 7. analyse_overlapping_tweets.ipynb file can be used to check the informativeness of tweets extracted as core tweets.

+# Evaluation:

+The evaluation folder contains the original evaluation results obtained by running the thesis approach, supervised approach, and reliability check run on all climate event datasets contained in CrisisMMD.

 # References:
 [1] “Crisismmd: Multimodal crisis dataset,” [Online].
 Available: https://crisisnlp.qcri.org/crisismmd